universal-ctags/citre/README.md

    citre-auto-enable-citre-mode-modes '(prog-mode)))
 ```

+These user options are for customizing enabled backends:

+- `citre-completion-backends`
+- `citre-find-definition-backends`
+- `citre-find-reference-backends`
+- `citre-tags-in-buffer-backends`
+- `citre-auto-enable-citre-mode-backends`

+Currently we have `tags` and `global` backends.
+See [this
-See [this documentation](docs/user-manual/toc.md) to know more customizable
+documentation](docs/user-manual/toc.md) to know more customizable options.
-options.

 ## Documentations